 - all applicable academic transcripts (certified copies),

 - a page or two detailing how the candidate became a Christian and why they believe they are called into service through PBC,

-- 3 references – 1 from your Pastor/Church Leader and two others.
+- 2 references – 1 from your Pastor/Church Leader (preferred) and one others.

 Student and ATAR profiles